tommy1199/AppConfigr/README.md

 - Provide access to configuration files in a dedicated configuration directory
 - Support of environment variables and system properties in configuration files
-- Support of properties in configuration files for internationalization purposes
 - Support of different file formats (whatever is supported by Jackson databind)

+- Support of properties in configuration files for internationalization purposes (future release)
-- Support of updatable configuration data
+- Support of updatable configuration data (future release)

 ## Prerequisites